 GeneCards Summary for PREX2 Gene

 PREX2 (Phosphatidylinositol-3,4,5-Trisphosphate Dependent Rac Exchange Factor 2) is a Protein Coding gene.
 Diseases associated with PREX2 include Corneal Dystrophy, Endothelial, X-Linked and Corneal Dystrophy, Posterior Polymorphous, 1.
 Among its related pathways are Regulation of RAC1 activity.
-GO annotations related to this gene include GTPase activator activity and Rac guanyl-nucleotide exchange factor activity.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and Rac guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is PREX1.

 UniProtKB/Swiss-Prot for PREX2 Gene

 Functions as a RAC1 guanine nucleotide exchange factor (GEF), activating Rac proteins by exchanging bound GDP for free GTP.
 Its activity is synergistically activated by phosphatidylinositol 3,4,5-trisphosphate and the beta gamma subunits of heterotrimeric G protein.
 Mediates the activation of RAC1 in a PI3K-dependent manner.
 May be an important mediator of Rac signaling, acting directly downstream of both G protein-coupled receptors and phosphoinositide 3-kinase.